PerfectlySoft/Perfect-Heroku-Buildpack/readme.txt

   Procfile            : This informs Heroku about processes to deploy

 This Buildpack will move into your src/ directory, then invoke 'make', followed by 'make install'.

+###### This project reference will need to be updated for SPM and Swift3 compatibility.
 See the following example Github project:

   https://github.com/PerfectlySoft/Perfect-Heroku-Buildpack-Example